eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/architecture-services-things-search.md

 ## Persistence

-The things-search service maintains its own persistence in which it stores `Things` in an optimized way in order to provide a full search on arbitrary `Thing` data.
+The Things-Search service maintains its own persistence in which it stores `Things` in an optimized way in order to provide a full search on arbitrary `Thing` data.

 Things-Search creates the following MongoDB collections:

 * `searchThings`: The search index.
-* `searchThingsSyncThings`: A single-document capped collection containing the instant until which thing-events are indexed for sure; expected to be 30 minutes before the current time.
+* `searchThingsSyncThings`: A single-document capped collection containing the instant until which `Thing` events are indexed for sure; expected to be 30 minutes before the current time.
-* `searchThingsSyncPolicies`: A single-document capped collection containing the instant until which policy-events are indexed for sure; expected to be 30 minutes before the current time.
+* `searchThingsSyncPolicies`: A single-document capped collection containing the instant until which `Policy` events are indexed for sure; expected to be 30 minutes before the current time.

 ## Migration from Ditto 0.9.0-M1